 Two weeks after pledging that she would “occupy and use” a house she purchased near Florida’s Walt Disney World as a second home, Baltimore State’s Attorney Marilyn J. Mosby took out a landlord license and hired a management company to rent out the property.

-The house, located “just minutes away from Disney’s theme parks,” can be rented this week for $278 a night, according to the online listing by Executive Villas Florida, the company Mosby hired to manage the property.
+The house, advertised “just minutes away from Disney’s theme parks,” can be rented this week for $278 a night, according to the [now disabled] online listing by Executive Villas Florida.
 The daily rental rate jumps to $391 a night for Easter week.

 When she took out a $490,500 mortgage last September 2 to buy the eight-bedroom, three-master-suite villa, Mosby signed a rider that said, “Borrower will maintain exclusive control over the occupancy of the Property . . . and [will not] give a management firm or any other person or entity any control over the occupancy or use of the Property.”

 By signing the rider, Mosby got a roughly $50,000 break on the down payment.
 She will also pay a lower interest rate on the 30-year mortgage than if the house were a rental property.

 Twelve days later, on September 14, Mosby secured from Osceola County a landlord license, doing business as “Mosby Rental.”
 Shortly thereafter, she contracted with Executive Villas Florida to advertise and manage the property for rentals.

 The rider (below) does allow Mosby to do short-term rentals as long as she uses the property primarily as her own residence.
 What isn’t allowed is handing control of the house to a timesharing agreement or to a property management company.

 The U.S. criminal code prohibits making false statements to a financial institution.
 Wire fraud, mail fraud and bank fraud statutes have been used in cases where an individual is found making false statements in a mortgage application or otherwise attempting to defraud a lender.